learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Examples of Authorisation servers are tools such as [Keycloak](https://www.keycloak.org/) or [Dex](https://github.com/dexidp/dex).

-You might have not noticed, but even Kubernetes offers the same primitives as the authorisation service with Service Account, Roles and RoleBindings.
+You might have not noticed, but even Kubernetes offers the same primitives as the authorisation service with Service Accounts, Roles and RoleBindings.

 In Kubernetes, you assign identities using Service Accounts.